cragr/vmww-fix/README.md

 # vmww-fix
-Script created to fix issue with vmware workstation on Fedora by manually compiling vmmon and vmnet modules.
+Script created to fix issue with vmware workstation on Fedora by manually compiling vmmon and vmnet modules after a kernel upgrade.